arcadiaz/5828_FSE/homework1.md

 5. In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
 Define software engineering and its relationship to computer science; make use of the chemist vs. chemical engineer analogy when answering this question.

-  Chemists often do experiments on a very small scale.
-A technique discovered in small experiments can be scaled up and used by chemical engineer in other scenarios and can be used to help with planning and budgeting.
+  Chemists often do experiments on a small scale to discover new techniques.
+These techniques can be scaled up and used by chemical engineers in other real life scenarios.
+Chemical engineers also rely on these techniques to plan and budget.
 Computer scientists are like chemist; they will develop new algorithms and new theories that can be utilized by software engineers to make better software.

 ---